Is roof flashing necessary?

 When we think of roofing, we normally think of shingles, and shingles are a primary component of your roof.
 Just as essential is the flashing.
 Roof flashing, usually made from metals like aluminum, copper, or steel, is flat and thin, and prevents water from getting under shingles.
 It’s often used around areas like chimneys, skylights, vents, or gutters or other areas of the roof that requires water runoff.
 It’s also essential at any point where the roof meets with sidewalls or front walls, vertical walls at the edge or behind the roof deck, as well as at the low points of roof slopes, or valleys, and along the roof’s edges.
 All of these areas leave shingles and underlayment vulnerable to water, so the flashing is necessary to prevent leaks.

-When you need to repair or replace roof flashing in Canton and Roswell, GA, get help from the experts at Affordable Gutters Plus LLC.
+When you need to repair or replace roof flashing in Canton, GA, get help from the experts at Affordable Gutters Plus LLC.
 We install and repair flashing at affordable prices.
 To schedule an estimate, give us a call at 770-735-4433.

 How roof flashing works